Financial Aid FAQ's

 Q. Why do I need to fill out the FAFSA every year?

 A. Cosmetology and Esthetics students must submit a FAFSA renewal every year if they wish to be considered for need-based aid (Pell or Stafford) for the next academic year.
 Federal regulations require new FAFSA information each year.
-In addition to filing the FAFSA, students and parents with extraordinary financial circumstances should explain the situation in writing, attach supporting documentation, and submit their request for review to Bene’s International School of Beauty and Massage's Financial Aid Office.
+In addition to filing the FAFSA, students and parents with extraordinary financial circumstances should explain the situation in writing, attach supporting documentation, and submit their request for review to Bene’s Career Academy and Massage's Financial Aid Office.

 Q. I don't think that my family will qualify for any aid due to our income levels.
 Do I still have to complete the FAFSA?